alpaddesai/HealthBenefitsOfLuxuryTraveling/README.md

 # Health Benefits Of Traveling

-The project provides an overview of the health benefits of traveling.
+The project provides an overview of the health benefits of luxury traveling.

 Additional details reference https://github.com/alpaddesai/HealthBenefitsOfTraveling/releases